k3aworks/workflow-test-app/documents/local/dev-workflow.md

   - From `main`, create and switch to a branch named from the sub-issue, for example:
     - Issue: `Sub 1.1 - Setup initial project structure`
     - Branch: `sub-1-1-setup-initial-project-structure`
+  - Create or update `documents/local/current-sub-issue.md` with the current sub-issue information (issue number, title, branch name, and current workflow step).
+  - Commit the `current-sub-issue.md` change on this branch.
+  - Push the new branch to GitHub so it exists remotely.

 - **Resulting Status**
   - **Issue:** `Ready`